HeinzJiao/PolyR-CNN/README.md

 The remaining code is currently being organized and will be uploaded soon.
 Stay tuned for updates!

-## The paper is accepted by the ISPRS Journal of Photogrammetry and Remote Sensing (IF 10.6)！

 ## Coming Soon

 - Complete inference pipelines